 Take a Trip to the State Capitol

 A long weekend of adventure, history and testing your taste buds is exactly what you’ll experience in Missouri’s state capital.
-Three highways and two and a half hours later, you’ll arrive at the perfect destination for making monumental memories that will last a lifetime.

 Start the new year off by refreshing your history knowledge and visit the state capital.
 The city has a flurry of popular stops and landmarks, so much so that you’ll “feel the history.”